Word Meanings - STATESMAN - Book Publishers vocabulary database

 The state, condition, or quality, of being light or not heavy; buoyancy; levity; fickleness; delicacy; grace.
 Syn. -- Levity; volatility; instability; inconstancy; unsteadiness; giddiness; flightiness; airiness; gayety; liveliness; agility; - HUMANITARIANISM

 A farmer of the taxes and public revenues; hence, a collector of toll or tribute.
 The inferior officers of this class were often oppressive in their exactions, and were regarded with great detestation.
-As Jesus at meat . . . many publicans - LIGHT-ARMED
+As Jesus at meat . . . many publicans - HUMANISM

 1. Human nature or disposition; humanity. looked almost like a being who had rejected with indifference the attitude of sex for the loftier quality of abstract humanism.
 T. Hardy.
 2. The study of the humanities; polite learning. - VERST